Naval Auxiliary Air Facility Lewiston

-Naval Auxiliary Air Facility Lewiston, located at Lewiston, Maine, is a closed facility of the United States Navy, and was established as one of five air facilities to support Naval Air Station Brunswick, Maine, during World War II.
+Naval Auxiliary Air Facility Lewiston, located at Lewiston, Maine, was an airfield of the United States Navy from 1942-1945, during World War II.
+It was established as one of five Naval Air Station Brunswick auxiliary airfields.

 History

 A municipal airport opened in Androscoggin County, Maine, United States, in 1935.
 It is located four nautical miles (7 km) southwest of the cities of Auburn and Lewiston, both of which own and operate the airport, although it is located solely in the city of Auburn.
 From late 1942, during World War II, the airfield was under the control of the United States Navy for use as a base for anti-submarine patrols by Squadron VS-31.